01The Basics of the Tool

 During a downtrend, selling or shorting opportunities may occur when a short-term uptrend meets the overall descending trendline.
 Click for larger image.

-Earlier it was stated trendlines are a tool, and can't be relied on solely.
+Trendlines work as a tool, and can't be relied on solely.
 To decide whether a trendline should be adjusted, or whether it has been definitely broken, consider how the price moves within a trend.

-04Trendlines Are A Guide
+04Trendlines as a Guide

 How to Effectively Use Trendlines in Your Trading